Transfer Learning for Contextual Multi-armed Bandits: Problem formulation

-With these conditions regarding the target bandit $Q$ in place, let us turn to the assumptions that enable reliable transfer learning.
-As discussed in Section~\ref{sec:intro}, we focus on the covariate shift setting under the transfer exponent notion.
-It was originally introduced in \citet{kpotufe2021marginal} and many variants have appeared in the transfer learning literature \citep{hanneke2019value,cai2021transfer,suk2021self}.
+With these conditions pertaining to the target bandit $Q$ in place, let us turn to the assumptions that enable reliable transfer learning.
+As previously discussed in Section~\ref{sec:intro}, we focus on the covariate shift setting and deploy the concept of the transfer exponent.
+This notion was originally introduced in \citet{kpotufe2021marginal}, and numerous variants have emerged in the transfer learning literature \citep{hanneke2019value,cai2021transfer,suk2021self,pathak2022new}.

 \begin{definition}[Transfer exponent] Define the transfer exponent $\gamma \in \mathbb{R}_{+} \cup \{0,\infty\}$ of $P_{X}$ with respect to $Q_{X}$ to be the smallest constant such that

 for some constant $0 < c_{\gamma} \leq 1$. \end{definition}